Zariski density of crystalline representations for any p-adic field: Introduction.

 \subsection{Acknowledgement.}

 A part of this article was written during a stay at \'Ecole Polytechnique.
-The author would like to thank Ga\"etan Chenevier for many valuable discussions and for his kind hospitality and thanks also all the people there for their kind hospitality.
-The author would like to thank Kenichi Bannai for constantly encouraging the author and thank Go Yamashita and Seidai Yasuda for many valuable discussions and pointing out some mistakes in the previous version of this article.
-The author would like to thank all the people at Keio University related to the JSPS ITP program which enabled my stay.
-The author is also supported by KAKENHI (21674001).
+The author would like to thank Ga\"etan Chenevier for many valuable discussions and for his kind hospitality, and thanks also all the people there for their kind hospitality.
+The author would like to thank Kenichi Bannai for constantly encouraging the author, and would like to thank Go Yamashita and Seidai Yasuda for many valuable discussions and pointing out some mistakes in the previous version of this article.
+The author would like to thank all the people at Keio University related to the JSPS ITP program which enabled my stay at \'Ecole Polytechnique.
+This work is also supported in part by the Grant-in-aid (NO. S-23224001) for Scientific Research, JSPS.